 For the data acquired by the Raspberry and for the subsequent processing and visualization on the graph we used the python software developed for the project Aurora Monitor.

-The two graphs below show the trend of the geomagnetic field (in the horizontal component aligned along the East-West direction) measured in two days, during the 24-hour period.
+The graph below shows the trend of the geomagnetic field (in the horizontal component aligned along the East-West direction) measured during the 24-hour period.
 The sampling frequency is one sample per second (1 Hz), no filter type has been applied to the data, if not the translation with respect to the average value in order to facilitate the visualization.
 The measurement days were characterized by sun in quiescent state.

-The two graphs are characterized by a minimum around 6 UTC and a maximum around 13 UTC, this trend is repeated cyclically with a period of 24 hours.
+The graph is characterized by a maximum around 6 UTC and a minimum around 13 UTC, this trend is repeated cyclically with a period of 24 hours.
 This cyclical trend with an amplitude difference of about 40 – 80 nT is typical and is part of the so-called short-term variations.

 The long-term variations, which occur on a time scale greater than 5 years (secular variations), are caused by the dynamics inside the Earth, while the short-term variations, much more intense, have an external origin and manifest themselves on a scale time of seconds or minutes, mainly produced by electric currents due to charged particles moving in the magnetosphere and in the ionosphere.
 These variations also include periodic ones (called regular variations) due to the rotation and orbital movements of the Earth, the Moon and the Sun.